 Funny.
 BA also failed to place my luggage on a connecting flight this past week.
 Fortunately, I was heading home.
 My luggage arrived the next day.
 Terrible airline.
 Will never fly them again.

 This can all be laid at the feet of the board of directors.
 They have consistently chosen to keep a CEO who did just fine at America West, but is completely out of his depth at AA.
 A new board is desperately needed.
 Then they can anoint a new, hopefully capable, CEO.
 With even average brains, this new CEO will realize that destroying AAdvantage, the best feature of the company, which is also the only profitable part, might just be a bad idea.
 Instead, by making AAdvantage more valuable rather than less, the company gains loyal customers and money.
-Happy… Read more »
+Happy customers equals more business equals more money.
+Unless you’re in top management at AA, it’s not complicated.

 The need for “new blood” in the two linked articles is so true.
 Given the track record of the past few years, they really should give someone else the reins.